 9. No Taxes on Overseas Income

-Panama has a territorial tax system, which means that there is zero taxation policy of foreign income.
+Panama has a territorial tax system, which means that you may pay little or no tax on your foreign income.
 This applies to Panamanian residents and companies.
-This policy attracts many foreigners to become a resident of Panama.
+This policy attracts many foreigners to become resident of Panama.
+Make sure that you talk to an expat tax advisor to find out if you should move to Panama for tax purposes.

 10. Expat Friendly

 Many expatriates will find that the local residents of Panama are very friendly.
 Since Panama has been an international destination for a long time, Panamanians are highly accepting of foreigners and Americans.
-In addition, the USD is the main currency being used in Panama.
+In addition, the US Dollar is the main currency being used in Panama.